svdeepak99/VirtualInput/ReadMe.md

 ## Installation

+1. Run `bcdedit /set testsigning on` (with cmd as admin) to enable test mode, then reboot your system.
-1. Download and extract the `VirtualInput-Driver_Installer.zip` file.
+2. Download and extract the `VirtualInput-Driver_Installer.zip` file.
-2. Follow the simple instructions in the `Install_Uninstall_Instructions.txt` file, in the extracted folder, to install/uninstall the driver.
+3. Follow the simple instructions in the `Install_Uninstall_Instructions.txt` file, in the extracted folder, to install/uninstall the driver.

 ## Credits